-How to Verify GST Bill & GST Number?
+How to verify GST Number?

 There are many cases where the owners of the business are using the counterfeit GST numbers to make additional income and they do not pay these charges to the Indian government.
 To avoid the taxes, some small-scale businesses deploy these types of tactics.
 It is an extra income source for them.